-Unfortunately, many US banks don’t offer international money transfers to Liberia, in part due to political instability in the country in previous years and also due to Liberia’s association with the blood diamond trade – check with your bank for a list of approved transfer destinations.
-In any case, banks don’t offer a very affordable option when you need to send money overseas, as you’ll need to contend with their poor exchange rates and high transfer fees.
+Unfortunately, many US banks don’t offer international money transfers to Liberia, in part due to political instability in the country in previous years and also due to Liberia’s association with the blood diamond trade — check with your bank for a list of approved transfer destinations.
+In any case, banks don’t offer affordable options when you need to send money overseas, with poor exchange rates and high transfer fees.

-Tony wants to send money to his sister Janine, who is completing a schedule of volunteer work in Liberia but has unexpectedly spent all her money.
-His bank doesn’t offer transfers to Liberia, so Tony seeks out two cash pickup transfer companies to see which one offers the best deal when transferring $1,000 from Australia to Liberia.
+Tony wants to send money to his sister Janine, who is completing a schedule of volunteer work in Liberia but has unexpectedly run out of money.
+His bank doesn’t offer transfers to Liberia, so Tony seeks out two cash pickup transfer companies to see which one offers the best deal when transferring $1,000 from the US to Liberia.

 |Money transfer company 1||Money transfer company 2|